-Only after passing both exams, submitting a supervision agreement, and receiving permission from the Board can you be considered an LPC candidate and begin to accrue supervised experience.
+Only after passing both exams, submitting a supervision agreement, and receiving permission from the Board can you be considered an LPC candidate and begin accruing supervised experience.
 You must complete 3,000 hours of work experience, including at least 350 hours of direct client contact per 1,000 hours accrued and 45 minutes of supervision per 20 hours of time accrued.
 Supervisors must have an active LPC license with at least two years of experience.
-They must also complete an approved supervisor training course, pass the OLERE, and agree to be available to the trainee on an “on call” basis throughout the training period.
+They must also complete an approved supervisor training course, pass the OLERE, and agree to be available to the trainee on an “on-call” basis throughout the training period.
 Further information about supervisor qualifications and the application form can be found on the Board website.

 5. Receive your LPC license.

 Once you have met all the requirements for licensure and submitted your documentation to the Board, your application will be reviewed.
 Once approved, you will receive a wallet-sized license card.

 LPC Licensure by Endorsement in Oklahoma

 Oklahoma accepts licensure applications by endorsement from other states on a case-by-case basis.
-The application packet is available online and it costs $145 to apply (as of September 2019).
+The application is available online and costs $145 to apply (as of December 2022).
 To be eligible, you must have your home state complete a verification form as part of your application package and pass the fingerprint and background check.
 If you do not have at least five years of licensed counseling experience, you may be subject to a more thorough academic review as part of the process.

 Counselor License Renewal and Continuing Education Information